 Coming Together Against Sexual Violence in Bolivia

-This past 13-16 of February 2019, the Inter-American Commission on Human Rights (IACHR) held its 171 Period of Sessions in Sucre, Bolivia.
-Equality Now was there.
+From 13-16 February 2019, the Inter-American Commission on Human Rights (IACHR) held its 171 Period of Sessions in Sucre, Bolivia.

 The convening that Equality Now facilitated brought together eight different organizations from all parts of Bolivia to discuss the most urgent issues facing child and adolescent survivors of sexual violence, and the best ways to confront them as a coalition.
 Bolivia has one of the region’s highest rates of sexual violence against women and children but victims face often insurmountable barriers when trying to access justice.